prooph/proophessor/docs/tutorial/aggregate_dependencies.md

     public function getProductStock(ProductId $productId): ?ProductStock;
 }

 ```

 The `ERP` interface defines a method `getProductStock` which takes a `ProductId` as an argument and returns a
 `ProductStock` value object or null in case the request failed.
 You may have noticed that we use value objects a lot.
 In fact everything except our `Basket`
 aggregate is modeled as a value object so far.
 It is a rule of thumb to model everything as value objects and only
 use an aggregate if the object really has a lifecycle in YOUR domain.
 Products have a lifecycle but in
 the ERP system and not in our basket domain.
 We only consume product data as read-only information.
 Hence, we are better
-off using value objects to represent different aspects of a product like its stock information.
+off using value objects to represent different aspects of a product like it's stock information.

 Having said this, let's add the value object.